UbiquityRobotics/breadcrumb_learn/index.md

 1. [Magni support](https://learn.ubiquityrobotics.com/)

-You may visit the [Ubiquity Robotics Forum](https://forum.ubiquityrobotics.com) for assistance or more information and tips
+You may visit the [Ubiquity Robotics Forum](https://forum.ubiquityrobotics.com) for assistance or more information and tips.